 The provision for claims and related costs is based upon the change from year to year in the reserve for claims and related costs.
-The reserve value is based on the actuarially determined discounted cost of possible claims and related costs as at the end of the fiscal year.
+The reserve value is the determined discounted cost of possible claims and related costs as at the end of the fiscal year determined by actuarial valuation.

-The Association's actuary is engaged to provide an annual valuation of the reserve for claims and related costs in accordance with the standards of practice adopted by the Canadian Institute of Actuaries.
+The Association has engaged a third party actuary to provide an annual valuation of the reserve for claims and related costs in accordance with the standards of practice adopted by the Canadian Institute of Actuaries.
 For the purpose of the actuarial valuation, the actuary is making use of certain information contained in the Association's financial records.